 There are many recovery groups on the internet and in the "real" world.
-It helps tremendously to have a community of people who understand addiction and recovery from personal experience.
+It helps tremendously to have a community of people who have personal experience with exactly what you're going through.
 Look around until you find a group that fits you.
 The following ideas are from our online community.
-You're welcome to sign up and read the posts that are linked below.
 We are one of many free resources on the internet full of people like you who are helping each other get sober and stay that way.
 Sobriety is a gift to be shared generously.

-Before Day 1: You will most likely have had a BIG drinking session and are now experiencing some anxiety, a lot of self-doubt, and negativity.
+Before Day 1: You will most likely be experiencing some anxiety, a lot of self-doubt, and negativity.
 In the run-up to this, you might have found that you sweat A LOT, your mood is low, you may experience ‘poor me’ syndrome and are prone to stroppiness.
 You might’ve noticed you have memory problems that go beyond blackouts.
 You may find exercise has stopped being enjoyable and it is will power that is keeping you at it.
 Bloated, tired and underperforming at work, most of us find our self-esteem down around our ankles as we begin day 1.

 One of the simplest most important lessons I've learned is that there is a connection between low blood sugar and alcohol cravings in the late afternoon.
 To be safe make sure that you plan to eat before your usual drinking time and we recommend you think about trying L-Glutamine powder as explained in these posts by two of our members-